Austin Riley Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.6 K/9, the fourth-best in the league.
+- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.

-- The Phillies have a 4.66 team ERA that ranks 24th across all league pitching staffs.
+- The Phillies have a 4.65 team ERA that ranks 24th among all league pitching staffs.

-- Phillies pitchers combine to allow the eighth-fewest home runs in baseball (51 total, one per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (53 total, one per game).

-- Walker makes the start for the Phillies, his 11th of the season.
-He is 3-2 with a 5.79 ERA and 42 strikeouts in 46 2/3 innings pitched.
+- Wheeler gets the start for the Phillies, his 11th of the season.
+He is 3-4 with a 4.11 ERA and 64 strikeouts through 57 2/3 innings pitched.

-- In his last outing on Sunday against the Chicago Cubs, the righty tossed 5 1/3 scoreless innings while surrendering two hits.
+- His last time out came on Monday against the Arizona Diamondbacks, when the righty tossed six innings, surrendering three earned runs while allowing eight hits.

-- In 10 games this season, the 30-year-old has a 5.79 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .254 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.